Kiana-Jafari/SystemVerilog-ANN/README.md

 # SystemVerilog Neural Network Inference

-A 2-4-2 neural network trained in Python and implemented in SystemVerilog using Q3.12 fixed-point arithmetic.
+A 2-4-2 neural network trained in Python and implemented in SystemVerilog using Q3.12 fixed-point parameters.

 ## Dataset